BruceShankleIV/Project64-1.6.2/BruceIV's Project64 1.6.2/Apps readme.txt

 Use HxD to hex edit ROMhack internal names or CRC's if this benefits the experience on the emulator (development tool).

+ppf-o-matic is for legacy .ppf patch format.
+Use for those.

 Convert ROMs to Big Endian .z64 format with tool64 to apply patches to them to play ROMhacks on the emulator.